Open-Attestation/documentation-website/website/docs/developer-section/libraries/overview.md

 sidebar_label: Overview
 ---

 As a developer, you may find multiple repositories or libraries used throughout this documentation website and want to find out the different packages you can use to implement your own components.
-This section provides an overview of all the repositories and their respective documentation to help you get started.
+This section provides an overview of what you can build with all the repositories and their respective documentation for you to get started.

-Documentation to the repositories are in the following:
+You can achieve the following:

-- [OpenAttestation](/docs/developer-section/libraries/remote-files/open-attestation) is the core framework that helps you create OpenAttestation (OA) documents such as transferable records or verifiable documents.
+-  Create OpenAttestation (OA) documents such as transferable records or verifiable documents with the [OpenAttestation](/docs/developer-section/libraries/remote-files/open-attestation) core framework.
-- [OpenAttestation (CLI)](/docs/developer-section/libraries/remote-files/open-attestation-cli) is the command line interface tool that helps you create and verify OA documents as well as issue these documents to the blockchain.
+-  Create and verify OA documents as well as issue these documents to the blockchain in the command line interface using the [OpenAttestation (CLI)](/docs/developer-section/libraries/remote-files/open-attestation-cli).
-- [OpenAttestation (Encryption)](/docs/developer-section/libraries/remote-files/open-attestation-encryption) assists you to share and store your OA documents in a secure way.
+- Share and store your OA documents in a secure way with [OpenAttestation (Encryption)](/docs/developer-section/libraries/remote-files/open-attestation-encryption).
-- [OpenAttestation (Verify)](/docs/developer-section/libraries/remote-files/open-attestation-verify) helps you verify OA documents.
+- Verify OA documents with [OpenAttestation (Verify)](/docs/developer-section/libraries/remote-files/open-attestation-verify).
-- [Decentralized Renderer](/docs/developer-section/libraries/remote-files/decentralized-renderer/decentralized-renderer-react-components) lets the recipients view their OA documents in a human-readable format.
+-  Publish verifiable documents on the blockchain and retrieve them using [Document Store](/docs/developer-section/libraries/remote-files/document-store) which contains smart contracts.
-- [Document Store](/docs/developer-section/libraries/remote-files/document-store) contains smart contracts that help you publish verifiable documents on the blockchain and retrieve them from there.
+- Publish transferable records on the blockchain and retrieve them using [Token Registry](/docs/developer-section/libraries/remote-files/token-registry) which contains smart contracts.
-- [Token Registry](/docs/developer-section/libraries/remote-files/token-registry) contains smart contracts that help you publish transferable records on the blockchain and retrieve them from there.
+- Recipients can view their OA documents in a human-readable format with [Decentralized Renderer](/docs/developer-section/libraries/remote-files/decentralized-renderer/decentralized-renderer-react-components).